shnflrsc/HADRIAN/README.md

 # Hadrian
-**Hadrian** is an easy to use bash script that installs Pantheon on Arch Linux.
+**HADRIAN** is an easy to use bash script that installs Pantheon on Arch Linux.

 Use this script at your **OWN RISK!** I made this script with *very little* scripting experience and with the help of a search engine and other helpful sources.
-I cannot guarantee it will not mess up your Arch Linux install, ***blow up your computer*** or say with confidence that Pantheon on Arch is stable enough for your needs.

-## Information
-**Pantheon** is a desktop environment developed by the same team that works on [elementary OS](https://elementary.io).
-It is elementary OS' dedicated desktop environment.

-[**Arch Linux**](https://archlinux.org) is a Linux distribution that adheres to the KISS principle and is focused on simplicity, modernity, pragmatism, user centrality, and versatility.
+I cannot confirm if it is stable enough for daily use or guarantee it will not start a ***thermonuclear war and eradicate all living beings***.

 ## Installation
+If you prefer to install Pantheon manually, proceed to Manual Install.

 Choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.
 First clone the Hadrian repository: